Velocidex/velociraptor-web/content/docs/artifacts/misc.md

 If we receive more than 3 events, we emit the row.

 This now represents a high value signal!
-It will only occur when a successful logon event is preceded by at least 3 failed logon events in the last hour.
+It will only occur when a successful logon event is preceeded by at least 3 failed logon events in the last hour.
 It is now possible to escalate this on the server via email or other alerts.